-External flooding
+External External flooding

-Measure External flooding inci External flooding incidents.
+Measure External flooding incidents.

 Unit Number per year.

-Definition flooding in the year.
-In car parks, footpaths, I land, woodland and fl internal flooding.
-The other causes, includin overloaded sewers in 1 in 30 year return per events are excluded.
-Adamp/wet only patch caused by high river I run-off or overflowing Total number of incidents of areas affected by external flooding in the year.
+Definition Total number of incidents of areas affected by external flooding in the year.
 Includes property curtilage, highways, car parks, footpaths, public open space, fields, agricultural land, woodland and flooding to buildings not defined as internal flooding.
 The measure includes incidents due to other causes, including blocked and defective gullies and overloaded sewers in rainfall events up to and included 1 in 30 year return period, incidents in exceptional rainfall events are excluded.
 All incidents are included, including damp/wet only patches.
 Incidents of flooding via the sewers caused by high river levels, inundation due to surface run-off or overflowing watercourses are excluded.
 The measure includes incidents arising from assets transferred to us in 2011.

 Period Financial year.

-Target Starting Level 10,125 i n 2014/ 15.
+Target Starting Level 10,125 in 2014/15.

 Y1 Y2 Y3 Y4 Y5

-Performance commitments -(No) 10,125 10,363 10,487 10,487 10,487
+Performance 10,125 10,363 10,487 10,487 10,487 commitments -(No)

-Incentive Reputational incentiv e.
+Incentive Reputational incentive.